dwightchurchill/dwightchurchill.github.io/_posts/2019-05-23-first-post.md

 ![Keep Brad on the Ice](/img/marchand.png)

-Nonetheless, it is clear that once Marchand clears ~1300 minutes of ice time in a season (there were only three seasons where he played less than that, including the shortened 2012–2013 lockout season), his goals are north of 24 per season and the Bruins win.
+Nonetheless, once Marchand clears ~1300 minutes of ice time (there were only three seasons where he played less than that, including the shortened 2012–2013 lockout season) and 25 goals in a season, the Bruins win.
 <p align="center">
 	<b>The Bruins are 27–1 in the playoffs, when Marchand scores.</b>
 </p>